Oracso/SwiftPortfolio/README.md

 # SwiftPortfolio
 This portfolio showcases a number of my Swift/SwiftUI applications.

-Please allow some time for the project assets to load or navigate directly to the projects README for faster viewing.
+Please allow some time for the project assets to load or navigate directly to the project's README for faster viewing.

 ### Contents: